morris/vanilla-todo/README.md

 to implement Markdown from scratch; this is a valid candidate for using an external library as it is entirely orthogonal to the remaining codebase.

-The application has been tested on latest Chrome, Firefox, and Safari.
+The application has been tested on latest Chrome, Firefox, Safari, and Safari on iOS.

 The original TeuxDeux application transfers around 435 KB and finishes loading around 1000 ms, sometimes up to 2000ms (measured on 10/21 2020).